 The first attempt to write a constitution emerged as a movement—the Topeka movement—in reaction to unfair elections that gave the proslavery party initial control of Kansas' territorial government.
 The so-called "bogus" legislature convened at Pawnee on July 2, 1855.
 Freestaters gathered in convention at Lawrence on August 14 and Big Spring on September 5, and delegates assembled at Topeka on October 23, 1855, to draft a constitution.
 The document was approved on December 15 by a vote of 1,731 to 46.
 The proslavery—"Law and Order"—party did not participate in the voting on the document.
-The Topeka Constitution prohibited slavery but excluded free blacks from the state.
+The Topeka Constitution prohibited slavery in the state.
 It also limited suffrage to white males and "every civilized male Indian who has adopted the habits of the white man."
 Congress rejected this constitution and the request for admission to the Union.

 Read the Topeka Constitution

 In 1857 some Kansas residents organized a second constitutional convention.
 This convention was authorized by the proslavery territorial legislature to meet at Lecompton to draft a constitution.
 In June 1857 more than 2,000 proslavery voters elected delegates to that convention.
 After an organizational meeting September 4, the delegates conducted their business from October 19 to November 8, and produced a document which was submitted to the voters.
 But the vote was to be on a special slavery article only: in other words, "for the constitution with slavery" or "for the constitution without slavery."
 Because a vote "for the constitution without slavery" meant Kansans could keep the slaves they already owned, freestaters refused to participate.
 On December 21, the "constitution with slavery" won 6,226 to 569.
 Months of controversy followed.
 A bitter debate on the national level followed.

 Visit Consitution Hall in Lecompton where this document was written.